 A lot of aspiring guitarists get sucked into in learning as much material as they can.

-Gaining more knowledge becomes it’s own pursuit and students can get so caught up in learning new licks, riffs and solos all the time that they never stop to actually learn how to use it.
+Gaining more knowledge becomes its own pursuit.
+Students can get so caught up in learning new licks, riffs and solos all the time that they never stop to actually learn how to use it.

 Learning new licks

-Upon reflection I found that learning things and constantly trying to find new information to fill in the gaps of my knowledge was going to turn into a neverending quest.
+Upon reflection, I found that I was constantly trying to learn new things.
+And constantly trying to find new information to fill in the gaps of my knowledge.
+This was going to turn into a never ending quest.

 12 Bar Blues Chord Progression Example

-This will allow you to play one idea throughout the solo (saving you heaps of effort) and due to the consistent rhythmic motif behind heard by the listener, will make you sound like a pro right away.
+This will allow you to play one idea throughout the solo (saving you heaps of effort).
+And due to the consistent rhythmic motif behind heard by the listener.
+This will make you sound like a pro right away.